Note:

 Unfortunately, the newer DCC friendly Walthers turnouts (#5, 6,

-I replace the throwbar and spread the switch rails a bit to reduce the
+I replace the throwbar with a PCB throwbar and spread the switch rails a bit to reduce the

 "shark jaw" appearance.
 I